SA9990/LTECleanerFOSS/README.md

 <details><summary>Important notice about original version</summary>
-So I forked LTE Cleaner, that was originally developed by @TheRedSpy15 because the app has been permanently banned from Play Store at 4 April 2023 due to a screenshot that apparently "deceived" users.
+So I forked LTE Cleaner, that was originally developed by @TheRedSpy15 on GitHub because the app has been permanently banned from Play Store at 4 April 2023 due to a screenshot that apparently "deceived" users.
 This project initially started as a learning opportunity for @TheRedSpy15 back in 2018 when he was in 10th grade.
 After putting ads on the Play Store variant, it becomes a source of monthly income to cover his student debt bill while he was in college.